Menu

 GC/MS confirmation checks for the specific chemical signatures of each drug or metabolite.
 This eliminates false positives from cross-reactivity with similar compounds.
 The end result is an accurate and legally defensible test result.

-Considerations When Choosing a Drug Test Panel
+Considerations When Choosing A Drug Test Panel

 When deciding whether to use a standard 5-panel or expanded 13-panel test, keep the following in mind: